hylandtechoutreach/coding-activities/ThreeJs3dGame/README.md

 | Variable Swapping | 10m |
 | POWER-UP | 20m |

-## Three.js Exploration
+## Opening Slides
 Present the [opening slides](https://docs.google.com/presentation/d/14S-AeuCqeMR8qwhM6ifoMUt3xadahoy0gUEw6gweU9Y/edit?usp=sharing) to start things.
 Students should open Microsoft Edge and look at the [Three JS Examples page](./ThreeJsExamples.html).
 From there, they can explore the various sites to see what is possible with the platform.

-## Opening Slides
 After students have spent some time exploring, go through the other small slides to introduce the core coding concept: variables.
 The remaining slides also provide starting points for the next two agenda items.

+### Alternative Presentation
+For a more in-depth introduction, including fun facts and more code explanation, there is the [Game Design PowerPoint](GameDesign.pptx).
+This one will take a little longer, but it can be worthwhile to present it depending on the context.
+There is also a [Blooket Quiz](https://dashboard.blooket.com/set/69f12af13faa7ad75e9dcbf8) to go along with this more robust presentation.

 ## Gameplay
 Students should play [the game](https://hytop.onrender.com/pf/three-js-blank-game-1) for a little while.
 They can try to win, then try to beat their high score.
 After a while, they should all click the link to open the [code](https://hytop.onrender.com/e/three-js-blank-game).